ibm-cloud-docs/cis/cli/cli-waf.md

 **OPTIONS**

-   `-i, --instance`  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output`    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

-**Output Message**
-   * ID
-   * Name
-   * Description
-   * Mode
-   * Number of rules
-   * Number of modified rules

 ## Update a WAF group